-As of the year 2016, the Company has the cash and cash equivalent increased by Baht 1,506.34 million showing an outstanding balance of the cash and cash equivalent of Baht 2,551.22 million.The net cash flows received and used in each activity were as follows:
+As of the year 2016, the Company has the cash and cash equivalent increased by Baht 1,506.34 million showing an outstanding balance of the cash and cash equivalent of Baht 2,551.22 million.
+The net cash flows received and used in each activity were as follows:

 The Company's net cash flow used in operating activities Baht 487.19 million, of which Baht 1,832.43 million was from the net profit of the operating result before assets and liabilities changes.
-Motorcycle hire purchase receivables,asset-backed loan receivables and loans and interest receivables increased 1,483.73 million and the assets foreclosed increased Baht 256.08 million.
+Motorcycle hire purchase receivables, asset-backed loan receivables, disputed loan and loans and interest receivables increased 1,483.73 million and the assets foreclosed increased Baht 256.08 million.

-The Company's net cash flow used in investment activities was Baht 3,218.02 million, of which Bath 2,903.53 million was for acquisition of investment in associate and other investments.
+The Company's net cash flow used in investment activities was Baht 3,218.02 million, of which Bath 2,489.02 million was for acquisition of investment in associate and other investments.
 Share subscription payment in advance for acquisition of investment in subsidiary of Bath 261.98 million.
 Interest received was Baht 28.26 million.
 Paid for acquisitions of equipment and intangible asset which Baht 100.11 million and received from short-term loan was Baht 18.78 million.

-The Company's net cash flow from financing activities was Baht 5,238.21 million, which Baht 1,765.63 million were from the cash received from long-term loan, debenture Baht 1,500.00 million, issuing of convertible debentures at Bath 4,521.83 million, advance received for issuing of convertible debentures at Bath 465.80 million, paid for long-term loan Baht 3,032.26million, cash paid for transaction costs of debentureswas Baht 50.43 million and dividend paid of Baht 231.24 million.
+The Company's net cash flow from financing activities was Baht 5,238.21 million, which Baht 1,765.63 million were from the cash received from long-term loan, debenture Baht 1,500.00 million, issuing of convertible debentures at Bath 4,521.83 million, advance received for issuing of convertible debentures at Bath 465.80 million, paid for long-term loan Baht 3,032.26 million, cash paid for transaction costs of debentures was Baht 50.43 million and dividend paid of Baht 231.24 million.

-As of the year 2015, the Company has the cash and cash equivalent increased by Baht 687.44 million showing an outstanding balance of the cash and cash equivalent of Baht 1,044.87 million.
+As of the year 2017, the Company's cash and cash equivalent decreased by Baht 348.78 million showing the year end outstanding balance of Baht 119.94 million.
 The net cash flows received and used in each activity were as follows:

-The Company's net cash flow used in operating activities Baht 2,092.52 million, of which Baht 1,571.52 million was from the net profit of the operating result before assets and liabilities changes.
-Motorcycle hire purchase receivables, asset-backed loan receivables and loans and interest receivables increased Baht 3,061.60 million and the assets foreclosed increased Baht 356.81 million.
+The Company's net cash flow for in the operating activities was at Baht 196.17 million, consisting of Baht 926.96 million, from the net profit of the operating result before assets and liabilities changes.
+With the motorcycle hire purchase receivables increased of Baht 576.16 million and the assets foreclosed increased of Baht 197.12 million, other payable decreased of Baht 53.30 million and cash paid for interest expense Baht 286.03 million.